petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/collections-and-collection-pages/collection-providers.md

 Some collection providers are created automatically by Liferay's applications.
 For example,

 * When an object is published, Liferay creates a collection provider for it.
 See [Using the Collection Provider for Objects](../../building-applications/objects/displaying-object-entries.md#using-the-collection-provider-for-objects) for more information.
-* [Liferay DXP U81+] When a search blueprint is published, Liferay creates a collection provider for it.
+* [Liferay DXP] When a search blueprint is published, Liferay creates a collection provider for it.
 See [Collections with Search Blueprints](../../using-search/liferay-enterprise-search/search-experiences/search-blueprints/collections-with-search-blueprints.md) for more information.

 ## Related Items Collection Providers